IHE/ITI.Topologies/topologies.md

 ## Purpose Built vs Comprehensive Directories

-Many current Endpoint directories that are in production at the time of this writing are purpose-built, which is to say they only store information about organization, location, and endpoint information.
+Many Endpoint directories that are in production at the time of this writing are purpose-built, which is to say they only store information about organization, location, and endpoint information.
 The sole use case of these directories is endpoint lookup, and for this reason, directories often reflect network details directly in the Organization resource, such as:
 - The organization's role in the network, like participant or sub-participant, expressed as the type of organization.
-- The organization's relationship to its connectivity vendor, expressed as the organization hierarchy (i.e. Organization.partOf in FHIR).
+- The organization's relationship to its connectivity parent, expressed as the organization hierarchy (i.e. Organization.partOf in FHIR).
 - The organization's connectivity state
 - Supported communication profiles, purposes of use, etc.
 - A single type of organizational identifier, most commonly used as the Home Community ID for IHE cross community integration profiles